X

 How does the final work?

-• The final for Group 2 on August 20, 2025, at the Palais Wittgenstein in Düsseldorf.
+• The final for Group C on March, 11th, 2026, at the Palais Wittgenstein in Düsseldorf.

-• The award ceremony and winners’ concert will take place on August 22, 2025, at 7:00 PM at Palais Wittgenstein.
+• The award ceremony and winners’ concert will take place on March, 12th, 2026, at the Palais Wittgenstein in Düsseldorf.

 Key Details for the Final: